 How Do State Foreclosure Timelines Compare?

-The part that is underappreciated about these timelines: the same missed payment in two different states triggers two fundamentally different processes.
+The underappreciated part is how much the legal path changes the household clock.
 In one state, you have two years and a court proceeding.
 In another, you have 75 days and a trustee sale.
 When national mortgage delinquency and credit card delinquency are both elevated, the states with faster timelines and high auto loan delinquency face the most compressed path from missed payment to housing loss.
-The legal architecture determines how fast financial distress converts into displacement.
 American Default Research tracks foreclosure timelines alongside state distress scores — the American Distress Index measures how legal infrastructure interacts with financial conditions in each state.

 Judicial Avg.
 Timeline